The Beatles - The White Album

 "The Beatles" album, also known as "The White Album", was released on November 22, 1968.

-There are so many interesting facts about this album, so this time we had to make an effort to reduce them.
+There are so many interesting facts about this album, so this time we had to make an effort to make it short.

 3. Although not included on the album, the songs "Hey Jude" and "Revolution" (a different version of which exists on the album) were recorded in the same sessions and were released as successful singles.